Strategies and tactics in Tour de France

 “I’m a sprinter.
 It’s my job,” said Mark Cavendish

 Strategies and tactics.
 Roles and responsibilities.
-Mark Cavendish’s response clearly shows he knows his role, when the interviewer asked him how he did.
+Mark Cavendish’s response clearly shows he knows his role.
+His actions in the 2024 Tour de France demonstrate his strategy.

 The strategies and tactics of each team change continuously during this 21-day race.
-The Tour de France, which started on July 2nd, is the world’s most grueling bike race.
+The Tour de France, which started earlier this year on June 30th, is the world’s most grueling bike race.
 It crosses France, dips into the Pyrenees and then the Alps, before finishing on the Champs-Élysées in Paris.
+Except this year it finishes in Nice because Paris is hosting the summer Olympics.

 Strategies and Tactics are Fluid

 Each team of 9 riders and multiple support staff, is a highly organized and coordinated machine.
 Everyone on the team has a role and each person understands their role and the impact he has on the rest of the team.
-As Cavendish said, his job is to gain points in the sprint finishes, and try to win as many stages as possible.
+As Cavendish said in an interview, his job is to gain points in the sprint finishes, and try to win as many stages as possible.
 This helps the team move up in the overall General Classification, and it gains him individual points, as well as potential podium positions at the end of each stage.
-So far, Cavendish has 29 stage wins to his Tour de France career – more than any other rider in the 113 years of this race.
+This year, Cavendish set a new record winning his 35th stage in his Tour de France career – more than any other rider in the 113 years of this race.

 Teams wouldn’t succeed unless everyone knew their role.
 One leader is chosen as having the best potential to win the yellow jersey and thus the Tour de France.
 The rest act as support crew to keep him safe from crashes and make sure he’s positioned well to win points and lead the race.
 Some are mountain climbers who excel in the Pyrenees and Alps climbs.
 Others are domestiques who ferry water bottles from the team cars to their fellow team mates and create lead-out trains for the favored sprinter(s) on the team.
 Their job is to keep the leader and the sprinters safe and well positioned to win during the 21 days of the race.